louahola/sous_chef/README.md

 Description
 ===========
 Installs and configures a Jenkins server for cookbook testing.
-Additionally will create jobs for cookbook testing based on an attribute driven system.
+This cookbook sets up a continuous deployment pipeline for your chef cookbooks.
+Sous_Chef is an opinionated cookbook designed to simplify the process of testing and publishing your cookbooks to chef.

-This service sets up a server which will execute your specified cookbook testing, including ruby environment configuration, gem installation, bundler tasks, git and needed deploy keys.
+This cookbook sets up a jenkins server which will execute your specified cookbook testing workflow in addition to machine configuration for ruby environment, gem installation, bundler tasks, git and needed deploy keys.

 Notes
 =====
 This cookbook is not yet ready for the general use-case, as it has been written to the specifics of CommerceHub's environment.
 The largest assumptions made here are vSphere as hypervisor, and Ubuntu Linux as the client OS.
+In addition to that we are currently running open source chef server 11.X.

 If you would like to extend/adapt for your usage, we encourage you to file issues and welcome Pull Requests.